marianmeres/demino/README.md

 ## Route handlers and middlewares

 The stuff happens in route handlers.
 Or in middlewares.
 Or in both.
-In fact, they are technically the same thing - the route handler is just the final middleware in the middlewares collection.
+In fact, they are technically the same thing - the route handler is just the final middleware in the middlewares collection (which is executed serially).

 Having said that, they are still expected to behave a little differently.
 Middlewares typically _do_ something (eg validate), while route handlers typically _return_ something (eg html string or json objects).